Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Matthew T. Farrell - Church & Dwight Co., Inc.

 No, we haven't changed the position.
-I mean, it is just a slightly under Tide and Persil (25:01) from a price standpoint.
-As far as what we see at is the Sun, Henkel combination.
-All we can really look at is tactics and how much we sold on deal in Q1 this year versus last year.
-I can comment with respect to Purex, Purex (25:18) brand was pretty much the same last year versus this year.
-There was a significant increase in Sun sold on deals, like 41% versus 35% last year in Q1.
-So, you might say they got a little more promotional on the lower-end.
-But on the top-end, Persil is still doing well, we continue to take some share.
-So, we have to find our niche below Tide and Persil and we think we've found a way to do that.
+I mean, it is just a slightly under a Tide Persil again from a price standpoint.
+As far as what we see out of the Sun-Henkel combination.
+All you can really look at is tactics and how much was sold on deal in Q1 this year versus last year.
+I can comment with respect to Purex.
+Purex brand was pretty much the same last year versus this year.
+There was a significant increase in Sun sold on deal, like 41% versus 35% last year in Q1.
+So, you might say they got a little more promotional on the lower end.
+But on the top end, Persil is still doing well.
+We continue to take some share.
+So we have to find our niche below Tide and Persil, and we think we've found a way to do that.

 William B. Chappell - SunTrust Robinson Humphrey, Inc.